VasekStolba/Erebus-Archive-System/Legislation/"Criminal Code" (L-002).md

 #### §18 Corruption
   1. Anyone who prioritizes personal interests over an official foundation organization or foundation loaylty, responsibilities, expectations, or moral obligations during any of their administrative duties, decisions, or actions, shall be subject to a Class E Sentence for up to 168 days, an additional punishment, or both.
-  2. Anyone who commits the act specified in subsection 1 of this section and causes severe detriment to an individual, the organization, the peace, justice, a group of individuals, or the foundation itself, shall be subject to a capital punishment.
+  2. Anyone who commits the act specified in subsection 1 of this section and causes severe detriment to an individual, the organization, the peace, justice, a group of individuals, or the foundation itself by doing so, shall be subject to a capital punishment.

 #### §19 Attempt to commit a crime
   1. Anyone who attempts to commit a crime, but fails, shall be subject to up to three quarters of the punishment for the attempted crime.

+#### §20 Perjury
+  1. Anyone who makes a false declaration, affirmation, or willfully makes misinterpretation or lies under an oath, affirmation, or declaration, shall be subject to a Class E Sentence of up to 48 hours, an additional punishment, or both.
+  2. Anyone who commits the act described in subsection 1 of this section and causes severe detriment to an individual, an organization, the peace, justice, a group of individuals, or the foundation itself by doing so, may be subject to a capital punishment.

+#### §21 Property Damage
+  1. Anyone who willfully or out of neglection damages, misuses, uses without permission or destructs property belonging to another individual or group of individuals, an organization, or the foundation, shall be subject to a Class E Sentence of up to 50 hours, an additional punishment, or both.
+  2. Anyone who causes severe detriment to an organization or the foundation, its interests, or personnel, by committing the act described in subsection 1 of this section shall be subject to a Class E Sentence of up to 100 hours, a capital punishment, or both.

 ### Chapter 2 - Crimes against an Individual or Organization
-#### §20 Murder
+#### §22 Murder
   1. Anyone who intentionally kills another person shall be subject to a Class E Sentence for up to 50 hours, an additional punishment, or both.
   2. Preparation is illegal.

-#### §21 Manslaughter
+#### §23 Manslaughter
   1. Anyone who intentionally kills another person in strong derangement caused by fear, shock, confusion or another excusable mental motion or as a result of previous morally condemnable conduct of the aggrieved person, shall be subject to a Class E Sentence for up to 36 hours, an additional punishment, or both.

-#### §22 Killing by Negligence
+#### §24 Killing by Negligence
   1. Anyone who causes the death of another person out of negligence, shall be subject to an additional punishment or a Class E Sentence for up to 24 hours.

-#### §23 Assault with a Deadly Weapon & Major Bodily Harm
+#### §25 Assault with a Deadly Weapon & Major Bodily Harm
   1. Anyone who intentionally assaults another with a deadly weapon, or willingly, voluntarily, knowingly, or out of negligence causes major bodily harm to another, shall be subject to a Class E Sentence for up to 12 hours, or an additional punishment.

-#### §24 Assault & Bodily Harm
+#### §26 Assault & Bodily Harm
   1. Anyone who intentionally assaults another, or willignly, voluntarily, knowingly, or out of negligence causes bodily harm to another, may be subject to a Class E Sentence for up to 6 hours or an additional punishment.

-#### §25 Defamation
+#### §27 Defamation
   1. Anyone who makes a false statement about another capable of significantly threaten their reputation among fellow personnel, especially harm them in employment, disrupt their relations or cause another serious detriment, may be subject to a Class E Sentence for up to 24 hours, or an additional punishment.

+#### §28 False Restrainment
+  1. Anyone who restrains another individual by force or equipment whilst not being authorised to do so or to use such equipment by the Criminal Procedures (L-003), shall be subject to a punishment of a Class E Sentence for up to 48 hours, an additional punishment, or both.

 Signed,<br>
 [![signature](https://user-images.githubusercontent.com/102462491/167309047-d2b38bcf-6672-400f-ae8e-301239eed647.jpg "Vasek_Stolba")](https://github.com/VasekStolba/-SCPF-V-Foundation-Logging-System/blob/main/Legislation/%22Criminal%20Procedure%22%20(A-003).md)<br>